Marys Medicine

 These are drug eluting stents that do their job and then dissolve.
 An artery only needs support for

-about three months and after this a permanent stent is unnecessary and may be disadvantageous.
+Percutaneous Coronar about three months and after this a permanent stent is unnecessary and may be disadvantageous.
 An analogy is that if you break your arm, the plaster cast is kept on only until the bones have healed, not for the rest of your life.
-While metal drug-eluting stents are excel ent, a resorbable stent may be
+While metal drug-eluting stents are excel ent, a resorbable stent may be The balloon is inflated to expand the stent and artery.
+The stent is pushed into the artery wall holding a step forward.

 the artery open.

 Not all patients may be suitable for resorbable stents.
-Mercy Angiography Cardiologists led by
+Mercy Angiography Cardiologists led by Dr John Ormiston have been in the forefront of international research on these.

 What will I feel during the procedure?